josiah-d/dsi_resources/README.md

 def riemann_sum(f, a, b, n):
     """Approximate the area under the curve 'f' from 'a' to 'b' via a Riemann summation of 'n' rectangles using the midpoint rule.
     Parameters
     ----------
-        f : function
-            The function over which to integrate
-        a : float
-            The lower bound of the integral
-        b : float
-            The upper bound of the integral
-        n : int
-            The number of rectangles to use
+        f : function; The function over which to integrate a : float; The lower bound of the integral b : float; The upper bound of the integral n : int; The number of rectangles to use

     Returns
     -------
-        float
-            An approximation of the definite integral
-            of 'f' over the interval ['a', 'b'].
+        float; An approximation of the definite integral of 'f' over the interval ['a', 'b'].
     """
     # The width of the rectangles, delta x
     dx = (b - a) / n